 If the actions or inaction of the nursing staff or administration seriously injures or causes the death of the resident, the nursing facility is likely legally liable to the victim and surviving family members.
 Because of that, many families will hire personal injury attorney who specializes in nursing home abuse cases.Hiring a Lawyer

 If your loved one has suffered the consequences of abuse and neglect while under the care of a nursing facility, the San Bernardino nursing home abuse attorneys at Nursing Home Law Center LLC can assist you in taking immediate action to stop the harm now.

 Our Southern California team of dedicated reputable attorneys have protected the rights, health and well-being of many San Bernardino nursing home residents.
-Our law firm remains committed to serving as legal advocates for nursing home victims statewide.
+Our network of attorneys remains committed to serving as legal advocates for nursing home victims statewide.

 We urge you to make contact with our California elder abuse law offices today by calling (800) 926-7565.
 By scheduling an initial conference, you can speak with one of our skilled attorneys for a full case review.
-All information you share with our law firm remains confidential.
+All information you share with our network of attorneys remains confidential.
 We accept all nursing home abuse cases through contingency fee arrangements so no upfront fees are required.

 For additional information on California laws and information on nursing homes look here.Nursing Home Abuse & Neglect Resources